 - The kettlebell swing created 50% maximal voluntary contraction (MVC) of the back extensors and 80% for the gluteal muscles using a 16-kg kettlebell.

-- Kettlebell carries created a unique abdominal muscle pulse associated only with kettlebells
+- Kettlebells carry to create a unique abdominal muscle pulse associated only with kettlebells.

-- The kettlebell swing created a posterior shear on L4 on L5 which is the opposite compared to traditional lifts, which may be why some report kettlebells helping their back.
+- The kettlebell swing created a posterior shear on L4 on L5, which is the opposite of traditional lifts, which may be why some report kettlebells helping their back.

-What I end up taking away from the research is kettlebell swing provides great gluteal activation and could help some people with lower back pain, plus kettlebell carries provide a unique abdominal activation.
+I end up taking away from the research that kettlebell swing provides significant gluteal activation and could help some people with lower back pain; plus, kettlebell carries provide a unique abdominal activation.